juanDevelops/juanDevelops/README.md

 # 💫 About Me:
-🧑🏻‍💻 I'm a Systems Engineer<br>💬 I am a quick learner, good with teamwork, with problem solving and adaptability skills.<br>🤝 I’m looking for job offers<br>🌐 Currently learning Tailwind CSS and React
+🧑🏻‍💻 I'm a Systems Engineer<br>💬 I am a quick learner, good with teamwork, with problem solving and adaptability skills.<br>🤝 I’m looking for job offers<br>🌐 Currently learning Tailwind CSS and Angular

 ## 🌐 Socials: